HarperDB/documentation/docs/cloning.md

 * `HDB_LEADER_USERNAME` - The leader node admin username.
 * `HDB_LEADER_PASSWORD` - The leader node admin password.

-Clone node can be configured through `clone-node-config.yaml`, which should to be located in the same directory as `cloneNode.js`
+Clone node can be configured through `clone-node-config.yaml`, which should to be located in the `ROOTPATH` directory of your clone.
+If no configuration is supplied, default values will be used.

+**Leader node** - the instance of HarperDB you are cloning.<br>
+**Clone node** - the new node which will be a clone of the leader node.

 The following configuration is used exclusively by clone node.